kevinle3212/replybox/README.md

 ## Testing

-You can manually test ReplyBox by running the CLI or importing the module in your own TypeScript/JavaScript projects.
+You can manually test ReplyBox by running this yourself locally or importing the module in your own TypeScript/JavaScript projects.
 All methods return promises and handle errors gracefully.

 ## License